brookchuang1111/brookchuang1111.github.io/_posts/2024-07-18-beware-of-bandits.md

 This regret decomposition decomposes regret in terms of loss due to using each of the arms.
 This tells us that to keep the regret small the learned should aim to use an arm with a larger suboptimality gap fewer times (sorta like "learning from its mistakes").
 For the most optimal arm, suboptimality gaps are zero.

 ---
-Yay!
-Now you know the bare bones of stochastic bandits, from how we formally define bandits to the introductions of decomposing regret.
-We can now delve into different algorithms and applications whcih I'll be writing soon!
+Now you know the bare bones of stochastic bandits!
+From how we formally define bandits to the introduction of decomposing regret, we can now explore more complex and accurate algorithms and their bounds, as well as create new bounds with different environments and bandit parameters.

 [^1]: This dot represents a variable on which the probability distribution is defined.
 We replace this with any given specific action.
 [^2]: The utility of a function is the outcome of our probability distribution (ie. our preference for one reward over the other).